 Next in your delivery marketing plan: make it easy for new and existing customers to find you online.
 The best way to do that is to have a good web presence — a website that customers can easily pull up with a quick Google search, where they can view your menu, hours, and delivery or pickup options.

 Having an online presence is an easy way to drive delivery sales from wherever your customer is.
 Some business owners opt to build their own website with platforms like Wix or Squarespace.
 Although easier than coding a website from scratch, these tools do require some time to get up to speed, so factor that into your plans.
+Learn more about building an effective website in The Ultimate Guide to Restaurant Website Marketing.

 When merchants partner with DoorDash, they get access to their very own page on DoorDash Marketplace, which helps boost your SEO and awareness.
 A DoorDash partnership offers a streamlined way for businesses to advertise their delivery offerings, and includes free services like a professional food photography session to show off your delicious dishes.